Castro’s hit in 10th gives Tigers 9-8 win over Cubs

+DETROIT (AP) — A.J.
+Hinch’s first month as Detroit’s manager was rough.
+Now he has reason to hope the worst is behind him.

-DETROIT (AP) — Harold Castro hit an RBI single in the bottom of the 10th inning off Craig Kimbrel to give the Detroit Tigers a 9-8 victory over the Chicago Cubs on Saturday.
+Harold Castro hit an RBI single in the bottom of the 10th inning off Craig Kimbrel to give the Tigers a 9-8 victory over the Chicago Cubs on Saturday.
 Detroit rallied from deficits of 2-0, 4-3, 7-6 and 8-7 to win a back-and-forth game in which neither starting pitcher made it past the third.
+It was the fifth win in six games for the Tigers, who were 9-24 before this upswing.

+“There’s no quit in this team, which I’ve appreciated.
+We have had a rough stretch,” Hinch said.
+“Our guys will stay in and compete.
+I applaud their effort, and quite honestly we expect it at this level.”

-The final comeback by the Tigers came when they scored twice off Kimbrel (0-2).
+The final comeback by the Tigers on Saturday came when they scored twice off Kimbrel (0-2) in the 10th.

 Nomar Mazara tied it with an RBI single that scored the automatic runner, and JaCoby Jones ran for Mazara and stole second.
 Then Castro — hitless in five previous at-bats Saturday with three strikeouts — slapped a two-out single to left.
 The throw home by Kris Bryant was a bit off line and Jones was easily safe.